 In this work, we present a new mass composition reconstruction method that utilizes the non-uniformity of the signal recorded in detectors located at a fixed distance on a ring around the shower axis at ground level.
 Originally introduced as a gamma/hadron discrimination technique at PeV energies \cite{Conceicao:2022lkc}, we demonstrate that this method shows minimal dependence on the specific hadronic interaction model and can effectively serve as mass composition discriminator in cosmic ray experiments with a relatively compact array of detectors, such as KASCADE \cite{KASCADE:2003swk}.

-The paper is organized as follows: in Section \ref{sec2} we introduce the $LCm$ parameter which is used as mass discriminator at PeV energies, in Section \ref{secMC} we describe how the Monte Carlo (MC) simulations were obtained, in Section \ref{secKASCADE} we reconstruct the distributions of $LCm$ from KASCADE data \cite{Haungs:2018xpw}, in Section \ref{secMassComp} we perform the mass composition reconstruction in the energy range $\lg(E/\rm eV) = [15.0 \text{ - } 16.0]$ on the basis of five hadronic interaction models and compare the results with predictions of three astrophysical models of the \textit{ankle}.
+The paper is organized as follows: in Section \ref{sec2} we introduce the $LCm$ parameter which is used as mass discriminator at PeV energies, in Section \ref{secMC} we describe how the Monte Carlo (MC) simulations were obtained, in Section \ref{secKASCADE} we reconstruct the distributions of $LCm$ from KASCADE data \cite{Haungs:2018xpw}, in Section \ref{sec_syst} we estimate the systematic uncertainties of the fitted fractions, in Section \ref{secMassComp} we perform the mass composition reconstruction in the energy range $\lg(E/\rm eV) = [15.0 \text{ - } 16.0]$ on the basis of three hadronic interaction models and compare the results with predictions of different astrophysical models of the \textit{knee}.
 Section \ref{secConcl} concludes the paper.